ravipokuru/code-crafters/README.md

 Event-driven architecture primarily revolves around message-based asynchronous communication among various components within a system.
 It's important to note that the adoption of microservices doesn't preclude us from employing a combination of both synchronous and asynchronous components and communication methods within a single service.

-#### *Serverless:*
+#### *Serverless Architecture:*

-serverless architectures primarily involve stateless microservices.
+Serverless architectures primarily involve stateless microservices.
 These microservices can operate effectively within a serverless environment, provided that the services are containerized and designed as stateless applications.

 ### <a name="_toc145782593"></a>Component Diagram:
 ![](img.004.jpeg)